Chapter 3 JavaScript Basics

 When loading a web page which is associated with one or more scripts, the JavaScript code is automatically interpreted and executed by the browser.
 We can also manually interact with the browser’s interpreter or engine using the JavaScript console, also known as the command line, which is built into all modern web browsers.
 The console is basically a way to type code into a computer and get the computer’s answer back.
 This is useful for experimenting with JavaScript code, such as quickly testing short JavaScript code snippets.
 It is exactly what we are going to do in this chapter.

-• You have just typed a JavaScript expression, which was interpreted and the returned value 10 was printed.
+and press Enter.- You have just typed a JavaScript expression, which was interpreted and the returned value

-• The expression sent to the interpreter is marked with the > symbol.
-The returned value being printed is marked with the <- symbol (Figure 3.1).
+was printed.- The expression sent to the interpreter is marked with the

 3.5 Assignment